The role of many PMOs can be broken down into 5 key functions:

-How can the PMO support effective agile delivery?
+How can PMO support effective agile delivery?

 One of the greatest factors in project success is ensuring that everyone on the project has been trained on the fundamentals of agile delivery and knows how to perform their role.
 For new teams PMOs can help by providing access to training courses and coaches.

 Striving to eliminate waste will have a significant impact on productivity.
-The PMO can support efforts to identify and eliminate waste by helping teams map out their value stream and associated wastes such as wait time, rework, task switching, motion, etc. as well as addressing and removing unnecessary bureaucracy from the delivery process (see our 7 wastes of software development factsheet).
+The PMO can support efforts to identify and eliminate waste by helping teams map out their value stream and associated wastes such as wait time, rework, task switching, motion, etc. as well as addressing and removing unnecessary bureaucracy from the delivery process (see our 7 wastes of software development FAQ).

 The agile PMO can curate and support the ‘standards’ used by teams when engaged in agile delivery such as helping teams implement definition of done, definition of ready and help share across teams where integration is required.